Is teeth whitening safe?

 The safest and most effective option for whiter teeth is professional teeth whitening, carried out by a qualified dental professional.
 This is the most expensive option, but will offer the greatest, most long-lasting results.
 "The cost of teeth whitening treatments varies depending on many factors, including the type of treatment, the clinician, their experience and the location," says Patel.

 Professional teeth whitening must be carried out by someone who is just that - a professional.
-You risk your health by having your teeth whitened by anyone else.
+Having your teeth whitened by someone without dental expertise can lead to health complications.

 "Teeth whitening is a form of dentistry and should only be carried out by qualified and registered dental professionals - something a lot of people are unaware of.
 The whitening gels used by dental professionals are regulated, prescription-only materials," he explains.
-"Teeth whitening carried out by staff without dental qualifications not only puts your oral health at risk but is illegal."
+"Teeth whitening carried out by unqualified staff not only jeopardises your oral health, but is illegal."

 Whilst it might seem cheaper to book teeth whitening at your local beauty salon, the dentist bills to fix the damage will undoubtedly be more expensive than getting them done professionally in the first place.
-It's against the law for non-registered professionals to offer teeth whitening because of the risk involved.
+It's against the law for non-registered professionals to offer teeth whitening.

 "Materials used by some non-dental professionals illegally for teeth whitening can cause many complications, including sensitivity, swelling of the lips and tongue and burns to the mouth and gums, leaving people in a lot of pain and in some instances causing damage to the surface of the teeth," says Patel.